-Heather Lake Trail is a 4.3 mile heavily trafficked out and back trail located near Granite Falls, WA that features a lake and is rated as moderate.
+Heather Lake Trail is a 4.3 mile heavily trafficked out and back trail located near Granite Falls, Washington that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, birding, and snowshoeing and is accessible from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash